 Teachers: Matt Cooper & Bob Frick Room 410

 This Bible Study is discussion-based with the tag line, “Good questions have groups talking.”
 Application is woven throughout each lesson, which consists of about 20 questions guaranteed to motivate the class to think and to talk.
-Each question is footnoted with answers taken from some of the best commentaries every written, including John MacArthur, Warren Wiersbe, and Life Application Commentary.
+Each question is footnoted with answers taken from some of the best commentaries ever written, including John MacArthur, Warren Wiersbe, and Life Application Commentary.
 Great illustrations and stories make the lessons come alive.
-The lessons this session will be “The Gospel of Jesus” and “4 Habits (Quiet Time, Gratitude, Service, and Exercise.)”
-Actively engage in studying and talking about the Bible!
+The lessons in this session will be focused upon “How to Live the Christian Life.”

 Inductive Bible Study - Behold, Jesus is Coming: Revelation Teachers: Barb Forney and Paul Allen Room 307